dwallet-labs/dwallet-network/external-crates/move/crates/move-analyzer/editors/code/README.md

 ## What if advanced features (e.g., go to def) do not work, particularly after re-install or upgrade

-Assuming you did not specify a different location for the move-analyzer binary and that the move-analyzer binary already exists in the default location (`~/.sui/bin` on macOS or Linux, or `C:\Users\USER\.sui\bin` on Windows), delete the existing move-analyzer binary and reinstall the extension.
+Assuming you did not specify a different location for the move-analyzer binary and that the move-analyzer binary already exists in the default location (`~/.ika/bin` on macOS or Linux, or `C:\Users\USER\.ika\bin` on Windows), delete the existing move-analyzer binary and reinstall the extension.

 ## What if everything else fails?

-Check [Sui Developer Forum](https://forums.sui.io/c/technical-support) to see if the problem has already been reported and, if not, report it there.
+Check [Ika Developer Forum](https://forums.ika.io/c/technical-support) to see if the problem has already been reported and, if not, report it there.

 # Features